-- Tables (with headings) and figures (with captions) must be added after references at the end of the text as each to be on a separate page.
+- Tables (with headings) and figures (with captions) must be added after references at the end of the text as each is to be on a separate page.

 - The table headings should be written at top of the table (Table 1.
-Table heading) and the figure captions should be written below the figure (Figure 1.
+Table heading), and the figure captions should be written below the figure (Figure 1.
 Figure caption) as their first letters being upper case.

 - If any abbreviation or symbol is used in tables and figures, it should be explained as a footnote below.

-- Captions of figure and photograph should be given on a separate page respectively, after the page including last table.
+- Captions of figure and photograph should be given on a separate page respectively, after the page including the last table.

 - References should be numbered according to the order of use and stated with numbers in parentheses as (1) or (1,2) or (3-5) at the end of the relevant sentence in the text.